feyzalndn/hospitalappointment/README.md

 * View appointment by doctor name

  ## Project Structure:
-Here is an outline of the project structure:

 <img width="600" src="img/structure.png">
 ## Database:
 Below is an ERD diagram for the database tables: